Why did you want to become Foster Carers?

 Martin: Fostering keeps you young.
 It stops you vegetating.
 You’re physically and mentally active and that has been something that fits into my way of life.
 It fulfils my needs as much as the children’s.

-If you'd like to find out more about fostering with us, please join us at our next Information Evening on the 22nd May.
+If you'd like to find out more about fostering with us, please join us at our next Information Morning on the 18th August.
 Meet the team, find out about what fostering involves, learn who we're looking for and how to apply.
-You will be able to hear first-hand from some of our foster carers and ask them questions about their experience
+You will be able to hear first-hand from some of our experienced foster carers and ask them questions.